kyegomez/ChronoFormer/README.md

 ## 🙏 Acknowledgments

 - The PyTorch team for their excellent framework
-- The Anthropic team for their research on efficient attention mechanisms
 - All contributors who have helped to improve this project

 ## 📚 Citation